microsoft/vscode-docs/docs/remote/tunnels.md

 ![Prompt that remote tunnel access is enabled](./images/tunnels/tunneling-enabled.png)

-4. You can now connect to this machine remotely!

-In a local machine of your choice, you may connect to this machine:
+4. In another machine of your choice, you may connect to this machine in a few ways:

 * You can open the vscode.dev link from the notification
-* Or, you may open any VS Code instance (web or desktop), run the command **Remote Tunnels: Connect to Tunnel...**, and select a remote machine where you've enabled tunneling or installed the VS Code Server
+* Or, you can start in VS Code (desktop or web) and install the [Remote Tunnels extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.remote-server).
+You can then connect to remote machines from your local VS Code instance via the command in the Command Palette (`F1`): `Remote-Tunnels: Connect to Tunnel...`.

+> **Note:** If you've never used tunneling on this VS Code instance, you may need to install the Remote Tunnels extension manually.

-You can also view your remote machines in the Remote Explorer, which you may access through the command **Remote Explorer: Focus on Remote View**:
+You can also view your remote machines in the Remote Explorer, which you may focus on through the command **Remote Explorer: Focus on Remote View**:

 ![Remote Explorer view with Tunnels](./images/tunnels/tunneling-remote-explorer.png)

 ### `code` CLI

-As an alternative to enabling tunneling through the UI steps above, you may create and use tunnels through the `code` CLI.
+As an alternative to enabling tunneling through the UI steps above, you may create and use tunnels through the [`code` CLI](../editor/command-line.md#remote-tunnels).

 1. Install the `code` CLI on a remote machine you'd like to develop against locally.
 The CLI establishes a tunnel between a VS Code client and your remote machine.
-Tunneling, also known as port forwarding, securely transmits data from one network to another.

 You have a couple of options to install the CLI:
 * It's automatically included in your existing VS Code installation – no additional install or setup required if you have VS Code installed already